Introduction to Financial Aid

 - Gift aid is money that does not have to be repaid.
 Scholarships and grants are gift aid.

-- Loan aid is money that you borrow to help you pay for school.
-Loans do have to be repaid, generally after graduation from your program.
+- Loan aid is money that you borrow to help pay for school.
+Loans must be repaid, generally after graduation from your program.

 Who is eligible for financial aid?

-Eligibility requirements vary by program.
-To be eligible for federal financial aid, you must meet the following minimum requirements,:
+To be eligible for federal financial aid, you must meet the following minimum eligibility requirements,: